soniaturcotte/soniaturcotte.com/writing/book-roundup-july-sept-2024.md

   <span class="sidenote">Difficult when your job isn’t writing.</span>
 or just dreadfully boring<label for="sn-boring-tips" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="sn-boring-tips" class="margin-toggle"/>
-  <span class="sidenote">300 pages of tools does not make good reading.</span>.
+  <span class="sidenote">Pages and pages of grammar tools does not make good reading.</span>.
 This book managed to be both pleasant to read and useful beyond our [boy’s 2000 words a day](book-roundup-jan-march-2024).

 I’ve experimented with various writing practices, from Morning Pages and other kinds of daily journalling (didn’t stick), to trying to work through a list of ideas I want to write about (ended up being rather infrequent).